emrebilge/Ekreb/README.md

 Furthermore, I would begin to guide the user into different difficulties, maybe based on the word length.
 Additionally, I would have liked to implement the hints in random letters across the word rather than the next first letter.
 Another possible future functionality would be to add a timer, and press the user to guess each round in an allotted time.

+# Also my guess for the unscrambled word of Ekreb is Berke